huohuoren4/docs/python/pytest/how_to_guides/skip_xfail.md

-# How to use skip and xfail to deal with tests that cannot succeed
+# How to use skip and xfail to deal with tests that cannot succeed {#how-to-use-skip-and-xfail-to-deal-with-tests-that-cannot-succeed}

 You can mark test functions that cannot be run on certain platforms or that you expect to fail so pytest can deal with them accordingly and present a summary of the test session, while keeping the test suite green.